vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 - Read-Write Permissioning
     - Both Read and Write interactions with VMBC is permissioned

-Few Notes:
-- Permissioning feature is disabled by default in VMBC.
-You will have to enable this feature when deploying VMBC
+Note: Permissioning feature is disabled by default in VMBC.
+You will have to enable this feature before deploying VMBC

-- Find more information about Permissioning feature [here](./permissioning/README.md) to enable above mentioned types of permissioning and explore Permissioning Sample DApps
+To explore more details - [Permissioning](./permissioning/README.md)

 ## Block Explorers
 There are two options of Block Explorers,
 - [Epirus Explorer](./block-explorers/epirus-explorer/README.md)
+    - Developed by Web3Labs
 - [VMBC Explorer](./block-explorers/vmbc-explorer/README.md)

-Todo(Akhil): Add quick intro paragraph about both these explorers
+    - Developed by VMBC

 ## Sample DApps
 These are Ethereum Sample DApps developed to showcase conformance to various aspects of Ethereum in VMBC.
 These Sample DApps have been developed in a generic form, such that these can run on any Ethereum based Blockchain.
 (These have been verified to work in Public Ethereum Testnet such as Goerli)